-Created by the supporters of the Sounders, Whitecaps and Portland Timbers, the Cascadia Cup has been around since 2004.
+Created by the supporters of the Sounders, Timbers and Vancouver Whitecaps, the Cascadia Cup has been around since 2004.
 It was contested by all three teams in USL until 2009, when the Sounders made their MLS debut.
 The Whitecaps and Timbers continued battling for the Cup in the lower divisions until 2011, when both moved up into MLS, allowing the Sounders to get back in on the competition.

-The Timbers are the defending champions, having captured the crown on the final match day of the 2017 regular season.
+The Timbers were the defending champions, having captured the crown on the final match day of the 2017 regular season before the Sounders captured their first title since 2015.

 One wrinkle this year is that the teams have an unbalanced schedule, with Vancouver playing the other two teams twice each, while the Sounders and Timbers will square off three times.
 As such, the first game between the Timbers and Sounders, a 1-0 Timbers win on May 13, did not count towards the Cascadia Cup standings.
 The remaining six games will count.